technyon/nuki_hub/README.md

 Both of the above options will not backup pairing data, so you will have to manually pair Nuki devices when importing this export on a factory reset or new device.

 - Export with redacted settings and pairing data: Will backup all settings and pairing data.
 Can be used to completely restore a factory reset or new device based on the settings of this device.
 (Re)pairing Nuki devices will not be needed when importing this export.

+- Export HTTP SSL certificate and key (PSRAM devices only): Export your HTTP server SSL certificate and key
+- Export MQTT SSL CA, client certificate and client key: Export your MQTT SSL CA and client certificate and client key
+- Export Coredump: Export the complete log gathered from the last ESP crash

 <br>
 To import settings copy and paste the contents of the JSON file that is created by any of the above export options and select "Import".
 After importing the device will reboot.